cycloptux/GiselleBot-Documentation/docs/Guides/1-Administration.md

 ------------------------------------------------------------------------

 The Administration module is the first module you should use when managing a Discord server.
-It will let you configure all of the following options:
+It will let you configure all the following options:

 -   Bot prefix